-Plan to start your days early and be prepared, this 2-day Copenhagen itinerary is jam packed!
+If you only have 2 days in Copenhagen or even a long weekend, plan to start your days early and be prepared.
+This 2-day Copenhagen itinerary is jam packed!
 To save time and money, invest in the Copenhagen Card.
 It is well worth it!

 - Breakfast along Strøget